Table of Contents

 That is what “worth it” truly means in personal finance.

-In this guide, we’ll examine whether term insurance is worth it for teachers and salaried professionals in India in 2026.
+In this guide, we’ll clearly answer is term insurance worth it for teachers and salaried professionals in India in 2026.

 Cost vs Coverage: Is Term Insurance Worth It for a Typical Teacher?